 A complex case involving 2,000 kilograms of cocaine on a speedboat seized off the cost of Colombia by U.S. authorities.
 After a very long jury trial, which involved difficult and complex jurisdictional and other legal issues, the client was convicted.
 On appeal, the 9th Circuit reversed the conviction and remanded for a new trial.
 After a favorable plea agreement, our client, a simple fisherman, was released and returned to his home in Colombia.

-A complex case involving alleged multi-million dollar investment fraud.
-After a lengthy and difficult jury trial fighting against four federal prosecutors and several federal agents representing the Government, our client was acquitted of all the investment fraud charges and went on to become a highly successful real-estate developer and engineer.
+A complex case involving an alleged multi-million dollar investment fraud.
+After a lengthy and difficult jury trial, simultaneously fighting against four federal prosecutors and several federal agents representing the Government, our client was acquitted of all the investment fraud charges and went on to become a highly successful real-estate developer and engineer.

-A post-conviction case involving a rare RICO prosecution against three long-time Superior Court judges and a prominent civil litigator for allegedly conspiring to violate federal RICO, mail fraud and bribery statutes.
-Representing one of the Superior Court judges on appeal, the 9th Circuit reversed our client’s RICO conspiracy conviction.
+A difficult, media-prominent, legally complex RICO appeal case.
+This case involved a rare federal RICO prosecution against three long-time San Diego Superior Court judges and a successful prominent civil litigator.
+The federal Government accused them of conspiracy to violate federal RICO, mail fraud and bribery statutes.
+All were convicted in a high profile trial.
+We took over the case after our client, one of the Superior Court judges, was convicted represented by different counsel.
+Though we inherited a serious RICO conviction, on appeal, the 9th Circuit reversed our client’s RICO conspiracy conviction.

 An undercover sting operation involving a medical doctor selling methamphetamine to an undercover DEA agent.
 With a different lawyer representing our client at his first trial, he had a hung jury.
 On retrial, represented by us, we presented an entrapment defense and our client was acquitted – without having to testify.